Do or Done? What is the answer when it comes to eternal life? Is there something we need to do or is it already done?

 James_2:10 For whosoever shall keep the whole law, and yet offend in one point, he is guilty of all.

 - So what was he guilty of?
 Well, Jesus said you lacked one thing – sell everything, give to the poor, and you will have treasure in heaven: and come follow me.
 Whoa!
 Wait a minute!
 Everything!
 This man was very rich and Jesus wanted him to give it all away!
-Jesus never said this would save his soul, but only that his treasure would be in heaven for in so doing he would show that his willing to give his life for the Lord.
+Jesus never said this would save his soul, but only that his treasure would be in heaven for in so doing he would show that he is willing to give his life for the Lord.
 One of the commandments is thou shalt not covet.
 We are also told to not have any idols before God, and to love our neighbor as ourselves.
 This man’s things were his idols for they meant more to him than God and certainly more than helping his neighbor.
+The ruler was not willing to turn from his sin of covetousness and serve God only.
+Money was his god.
+How sad.

 (Luk 18:22) Thou knowest the commandments, Do not commit adultery, Do not kill, Do not steal, Do not bear false witness, Honour thy father and thy mother.
 And he said, All these have I kept from my youth up.
 Now when Jesus heard these things, he said unto him, Yet lackest thou one thing: sell all that thou hast, and distribute unto the poor, and thou shalt have treasure in heaven: and come, follow me.